elastic/kibana/packages/kbn-config-schema/README.md

 ## Why `@kbn/config-schema`?

-Validation of the externally supplied data is very important for Kibana.
+Validation of externally supplied data is very important for Kibana.
 Especially if this data is used to configure how it operates.

 There are a number of reasons why we decided to roll our own solution for the configuration validation:

 * **Limited API surface** - having a future rich library is awesome, but it's a really hard task to audit such library and make sure everything is sane and secure enough.
 As everyone knows complexity is the enemy of security and hence we'd like to have a full control over what exactly we expose and commit to maintain.
-* **Custom error messages** - detailed validation error messages are a great help to developers, but at the same time they can contain an information that's a way too sensitive to expose to everyone.
-We'd like to control these messages and make them only as much detailed as really needed.
+* **Custom error messages** - detailed validation error messages are a great help to developers, but at the same time they can contain information that's way too sensitive to expose to everyone.
+We'd like to control these messages and make them only as detailed as really needed.
+For example, we don't want validation error messages to contain the passwords for internal users to show-up in the logs.
+These logs are commonly ingested into Elasticsearch, and accessible to a large number of users which shouldn't have access to the internal user's password.
-* **Type information** - having a run-time guarantees is great, but additionally having a compile-time guarantees is even better.
-We'd like to provide developers with a fully typed model of the validate data so that it's harder to misuse it _after_ validation.
+* **Type information** - having run-time guarantees is great, but additionally having compile-time guarantees is even better.
+We'd like to provide developers with a fully typed model of the validated data so that it's harder to misuse it _after_ validation.
-* **Upgradability** - no matter how well validation library is implemented it will have bugs and may need to be improved at some point anyway.
+* **Upgradability** - no matter how well a validation library is implemented, it will have bugs and may need to be improved at some point anyway.
 Some external libraries are very well supported, some aren't or won't be in the future.
-It's always a risk to depend on the external party with their own release cadence when you need to quickly fix a security vulnerability in a patch version.
+It's always a risk to depend on an external party with their own release cadence when you need to quickly fix a security vulnerability in a patch version.
 We'd like to have a better control over lifecycle of such an important piece of our codebase.

 ## Schema building blocks